 | GraalJS | Planned | 25.1.0 |

-Global coverage from caniuse stands at approximately 64% as of early 2026.3 That’s enough for applications with Chrome/Firefox-dominant audiences, but not a safe baseline for production without polyfilling.
+Global coverage from caniuse stands at approximately 65% as of June 2026 [Updated June 2026].
+(Can I Use: Temporal API) The roughly 35% gap is dominated by Safari and iOS, where no stable release ships Temporal yet.
+That coverage is enough for applications with Chrome/Firefox-dominant audiences, but not a safe baseline for production without polyfilling.

 Using Temporal in Production Today